Confused over monthly or annual savings interest? Here’s what you need to know

 Here savers may think that if they choose the monthly (gross) option and have the interest rolled over within the account for a year rather than withdraw the interest, they will earn more.

-But Anna Bowes, director of Savings Champion, explains that the interest amount is the same.
+But Bowes explains that the interest amount is the same.

-She says: “It wouldn’t make a difference if the interest is paid monthly but rolled over for the year.
-If there’s no need to have interest paid out to you, choose the annual option as you won’t earn more by choosing the monthly option.”
+She says: “It wouldn’t really make a difference if the interest is paid monthly but rolled over for the year.
+In some cases it may increase the return if this option is available, but really by pennies and a few pounds, depending on the amount deposited.

 Why choose monthly over annual interest?